 Skip the Treadmill

-It’s well known that running is my favorite way to stay fit, but it also happens to be just about the cheapest form of exercise out there.
-Sure you can spend anywhere from $500 to $2,000 on a treadmill for your home, or even buy a gym membership and use their equipment, but there’s no reason to make exercising boring and expensive.
+Running is my favorite way to stay fit, but it also happens to be just about the cheapest form of exercise out there.
+Sure you can spend anywhere from $500 to $2,000 on a treadmill for your home, or even buy a gym membership and use equipment there, but there’s no reason to make exercising boring or expensive.

 Turn to the Web

 The internet offers a range of free exercise videos that focus on a variety of muscles and help raise your heart rate.
-These videos are also a great alternative to specialized exercise studios, which charge upward of $100 per month for workouts.
+These videos are also a great alternative to specialized exercise studios, which charge upwards of $100 per month.

-For example, search the phrase “yoga workout” on YouTube and you’ll bring up a whole list of 20- 45-minute yoga classes at varying skill levels.
+For example, search the phrase “yoga workout” on YouTube and you’ll bring up a whole list of 20 to 45-minute yoga classes at varying skill levels.

-The most you’ll need for an at-home workout are maybe a couple of hand weights, a resistance band, or even just a yoga mat.
+The most you’ll need for an at-home workout is maybe a couple of hand weights, a resistance band or even just a yoga mat.
 You can actually pick any of these up at discount retailers like Ross or TJ Maxx for just a few dollars.

 Join the Community

-If going solo won’t cut it for you, you can turn to the community for exercise with motivation at little cost.
+If going solo won’t cut it for you, you can turn to the community for motivational exercise at little cost.
 Joining group activities like trail hiking or a community basketball league are great ways to get engaged in a fun workout while meeting new people.

 Become a Swimmer

-If your apartment facility already has a pool, or if you’re lucky enough to have a pool in your own backyard, you might as well use it to get in some free workouts.
-If you don’t have access to a pool where you live, you can visit a public swimming pool in your neighborhood.
-Generally, a low entrance fee of about $5 is collected at the door for each swim.
+If your apartment facility or community center already has a pool, or if you’re lucky enough to have a pool in your own backyard, you might as well use it to get in some free workouts.
+Generally, a low entrance fee of about $5 is collected at the door, at most, for each swim.